 I place the hemming ruler matching the raw edge of my fabric.
 Then fold the fabric onto the ruler matching how deep I want the hem.
 In this case, it is 1/2 inch.
 Then press the fabric onto the ruler.
 Sliding the ruler down the length of the fabric, pressing as you go.
 Next fold the hem onto itself.
 Press again.
-Now you have 1/2 inch hem double folded.
+Now you have a 1/2 inch double fold hem.

 Using An Edge Stitch Presser Foot

-Sew the hem with either a regular presser foot or an edge stitch foot(# 10).
+Sew the hem with either a regular presser foot or an edge stitch foot(# 10 for Bernina users).
 Stitching close to the top edge of the hem.
 I like to use an edge stitch foot because it automatically follows the hem.There is a little guide that follows the fabric.
 This is my favorite presser foot.
 The presser foot allows my stitching to always be straight.
 No wonky stitches with this presser foot.

 I can move the needle to the left or right on my sewing machine.
 Allowing me to get really close to the edge of my hem.
-If yours doesn’t have this function, please refer to this post on how to sew a straight line.
-I have some really useful tips.
+If yours doesn’t have this function, please refer to this article on how to sew a straight line.
+There are some really useful tips.

 Lay the Fabric Pieces Together

 Place your main fabric piece, face up on your work surface.
 This is the piece that will be the face of your pillow.